CountryTk/Hydra/README.md

 # fpad
 A simple cross-platform notepad with syntax highlighting

-Fpad is not meant to be resized, it's meant to be a small window to take quick notes in.
-You can also open files in it and save them.

 Required modules: PyQt5, pyautogui

 **If you use MacOs and can't install pyautogui follow this**